 TI War ferments at the centre of Hyde's life, shaping her relationships and experience ses, birth, death, Without war, her parents would never have met.
 Her father, Georg Wilkinson, was born in India to a British army captain.
 He fought in the Hore Was was sommeled at the Battle of Elands River in 1901.
 In the military loopinal George mused by Hude's maller Nells on Australium manyer on her was to Bradound.
 Nelly never sailed on to England, Instead it became a mythical 'home' for which she longed all her life, George and Nelly married in lastes and repented at leisure, their first daughter born four months after the welding.
-When Iris, their second daughter, was still a baby they moved to New Zealand and a shabby wind-brisk life in Wellington In 1916 he enlisted with the 1st New Zealand Expeditionary Force, and disappeared oversens for more than two years, though the old knee wound saved him from coul George was the one who got to live in England, working in the Postal Service of the New Zealand Rozinseers.
+When Iris, their second daughter, was still a baby they moved to New Zealand and a shabby wind-brisk life in Wellington In 1916 he enlisted with the 1st New Zealand Expeditionary Force, and disappeared oversens for more than two years, though the old knee wound saved him from coul George was the one who got to live in England, working in the Postal Service of the New Zealand Rozincers.
 After the war, the family could buy a house for the first time-in the Wellington submirt of Northhand, not prim a neighbourhood for socialisa George, He and Neily argued about money, politics, enpitalism, imperitalism, Lord Kielenere.
-Tenuthri Sant the voices in the night, "nore they.
-Declared one-resensitive by her family, due took to running assay, George mored into his own bedroom where he smoked his pipe, read Marx and smoothered.
+Tenuldri Sant the voices in the night, "nore they.
+Declared one-sensitive by her family, due took to running assay, George mored into his own bedroom where he smoked his pipe, read Marx and smoothered.
 "I have known, since, so many returned soldiers whose self-control seemed to have b smashed to pieces," Hyde wrote in 1936, "Pity the dead, because they are very peacefu and we have written hymns about them!
 But these despoiled, what about them!"
 She was talking about her father.
 19

 In the summer of BOB Feederick was circled by a "Battering cround of alder women".
-Here the Sow end Hermon to an only thin flattering be and of deman, the university of the summer of the sound the same of the garden, surveil and come.
-She returned not be look, and Feederick opposed is done thoughty his outernal is his dressing groun; be invited bere in first admit.
-There was a scarled silveteried for early life flatter than the same only of instituted the "solution of a demudiated pit?"
-She already thought of feered in as 'demain-stepse' after an encountertable.
-The state of th Frederick moved into one of the 'old dark shripering houses' that Hyde longed for all her life.
+Here the Sow end Hermon to Complete the Sow of the Sow of the university of the Sow of the coincide of the Sow of coincide of the Sow of Frederick moved into one of the 'old dark shripering houses' that Hyde longed for all her life.
 She filled sases with steep least from the garden, lided up, listened to Frederick sing, Botorua was a place of esotic birds: the flumingo sky, Frederick's pearoxd dressing gown.
 Sex, she discovered, could be an 'esultant and mysterious physical thing'.
-Frie darbi Nasou that one of the fluttering cross of sassage from the sales of Frederick's mistress.
-Where $k_2^2$ was almost frederick's mistress of the $k_2^2$ star of savety principal of Rotonu Bay's High School, son of a Bore-Wav veteron- $\delta$ ought in Egypt and Gallgolla, and sas killed in 1916 at the Samme Her faller was archive the ejamination.
-Her faller was a relieve the ejamination.
-He faller was a relieve the ejamination of $\delta$ on the faller $\delta$ of the same free faller $\delta$ on the faller $\delta$ of the fa
+Frieduck Nason that one of the fluttering cross of sample Service's misrose.
+We design a skew for forty, a saw widom Let the blashand - departy principal whose $Agic was almost for <math>G{ij}$ and G{ij} are a fixed G{ij} and G{ij}